‘Very few directors have tackled the complex relationship

 The Sustainable Earth Institute’s Creative Associate Awards are designed to uncover novel and innovative ways of communicating research to a public audience.The awards have been made possible through funding from the University of Plymouth Research Impact and Innovation Fund, which is financed by the University’s Higher Education Innovation Fund (HEIF) allocation

-For further information about the Sustainable Earth Institute & University of Plymouth
+For further information about the Sustainable Earth Institute and the University of Plymouth.